 What should the company do to reduce NAT gateway hourly costs?

-Deploy and use NAT gateways in the same Availability Zone as the heavy-traffic resources.
+A. Deploy and use NAT gateways in the same Availability Zone as the heavy-traffic resources.

 B. Move to a centralized NAT gateway architecture with NAT gateways deployed in an egress VPC.
 Use VPC peering to send traffic through the centralized NAT gateways.